 The development site does not directly impinge on any part of a European site, and as such would not be expected to have any in-situ effects upon a protected site through loss or destruction of habitat, fragmentation of habitat, disturbance of habitat or direct reduction in species density.
-The proposed development is partly within the boundary of the River Barrow and River Nore SAC (Site Code: 002162) along the west.
-However, the section of the SAC to the west incorporates the R448 Regional Road adjacent to the proposed development.
+The proposed development is located 470m to the east of the River Barrow and River Nore SAC (Site Code: 002162).
 See Appendix A for summary of the Qualifying Interests and summary of potential impact from the development site.

 It is not considered that the development site would contain the habitats or species for which the River Barrow and River Nore SAC have been designated as the development site is predominantly comprised of buildings and artificial surfaces habitat.
 No areas of woodland exist within the development site; therefore, the site does not contain any habitat which would have potential links to Old Oak Woodlands [91A0] or Alluvial Forests [91E0].
-The closest Old Oak Woodlands is approximately 24km south-east (25.5km hydrologically downstream) near Graiguenamanagh and the closest Alluvial Forests is approximately 6.51km north-west and 1.3km hydrologically upstream.
+The closest Old Oak Woodlands is approximately 6.6km south-west (7.5km hydrologically downstream) near Ballinabrannagh and the closest Alluvial Forests is approximately 2.78km south-west and 3.0km hydrologically downstream.

-No areas of heath or marsh / swamp habitats occur on the development site; therefore the site does not contain any habitat which would have potential links to Dry Heath [4030] or Hydrophilous Tall Herb Communities [6430].
+No areas of heath or marsh / swamp habitats occur on the development site; therefore, the site does not contain any habitat which would have potential links to Dry Heath [4030] or Hydrophilous Tall Herb Communities [6430].
 Dry Heath is currently unmapped however it is known to be along the River Barrow and tributaries in the Blackstairs Mountains.
 This habitat is not within or adjacent the site boundary and the development would not impact on this habitat.
 Hydrophilous Tall Herb Communities distribution is currently unknown.
 Considered to occur in association with some riverside woodlands, unmanaged river islands and in narrow bands along the floodplain of slow-flowing stretches of river.
 This habitat is not found within the development site and the development does not impact on this habitat.

-The development site is located a considerable distance from the tidal stretches of the River Barrow (approximately 35km hydrologically upstream), thus qualifying interests associated with saltwater and tidal conditions would not be present.
-The Powerstown and River Barrow would likely contain aquatic freshwater species of conservation value.
+The development site is located a considerable distance from the tidal stretches of the River Barrow (approximately 49.1km hydrologically upstream), thus qualifying interests associated with saltwater and tidal conditions would not be present.
+The River Barrow would likely contain aquatic freshwater species of conservation value.
 The development would not require any construction works within this watercourse or riparian zone.
-During the operational phase there would be no significant impact as stormwater will be attenuated and a new oil interceptor prior to entering the drainage network.
-During the site assessment, no Killarney Fern [1421] was present with the closest records approximately 35.5km (hydrologically) downstream (near Graiguenamanagh).
-In the absence of swamp, fen and marsh habitat at the site, and in the absence of historic records, it is not considered that the development site would be suitable to support populations of Desmoulin's Whorl Snail.
-The closest records for this species are approximately 22km (hydrologically) downstream near Borris.
+During the operational phase there would be no significant impact as stormwater will enter the existing drainage network.
+During the site assessment, no Killarney Fern [1421] was present with the closest records approximately 43km (hydrologically) downstream (near Graiguenamanagh).
+In the absence of swamp, fen, and marsh habitat at the site, and in the absence of historic records, it is not considered that the development site would be suitable to support populations of Desmoulin's Whorl Snail.
+The closest records for this species are approximately 43km (hydrologically) upstream near Borris.

-While no evidence of otter (including holts, slides, spraints and tracks) was recorded during the ecological site assessment, given that the development site is located 15m south of the Powerstown watercourse which is hydrologically connected to the River Barrow 545m downstream of the proposed development, it is likely that otter are present within the general area.
-The development site is mainly comprised of modified habitats which would be of limited value to otter, should this species be present within the vicinity.
-The development is also bordered by a boundary steel mesh fence around the existing development to the south and to the east of the proposed new development site extension.
+There was no evidence of otter (including holts, slides, spraints, and tracks) recorded during the ecological site assessment, and presence is unlikely given that the development site is located 470m east of the River Barrow.
+The development site is comprised of modified habitats which would be of limited value to otter, should this species be present within the vicinity.
+The development is also bordered by other buildings to the west and to the east of the proposed new development site extension.
 Therefore, the development would not have a significant potential impact upon otter due to habitat loss or fragmentation, given the limited land-take required, modified habitats, and given the availability of more suitable otter habitat in the general area.